 Like most things Andy and I do, we wanted to go all out.
 But like most things Andy and I do, we don’t plan well.
-Enter Andy Domoto.
-Not to be confused with either Andy Eiter or a komodo dragon, D-Mo is quite the planner.
-While us Eiters simply had the plan to “attend the REI garage sale”, Mr. Domoto wanted to arrive three hours early and cook a three course breakfast.
+Enter Andy D. Not to be confused with Andy E… Andy D. is quite the planner.
+While us Eiters simply had the plan to “attend the REI garage sale”, Andy D. wanted to arrive three hours early and cook a three course breakfast.
 How does one make a three-course breakfast while waiting in 30-degree weather outside of an REI store?
 Cast iron everything (oh and fire).

 This is totally fine to do in the parking lot I guess.

 Upon arriving at the REI, we found only two people in line in front of us!
 Since the REI sales are a first-come-first-serve frenzy of outdoors enthusiasts, it is important to arrive early to secure a spot in line.
 Fortunately, Karin and Lizzy made it just a few minutes after we did, so we could all be together (we’re too old for the “he cut/she cut” playground drama).

 About 100 people by 9:00 a.m.
 If you want to be first 40, come at least two hours early.
 Or two days early, just to make sure.

 The Andys and I began setting up our kitchen in front of the doors, using a support pillar to block the wind.
 Beth and Tierney hopped on over to the grocery store to pick up some breakfast essentials, while we lit up the charcoal-chimney and fired up the MSR butane stove.

 Before they told us the line actually starts by the loading dock… You can understand our mistake though.